Menaures/frexit_ble_items/README.md

 - The beer store item also controls the lighting of the shop sign.
 This is archieved with hardcoded opening hours and the use of the internal RTC.
 Additionally a phototransistor is attached in the case of the shop sign to monitor the ambient luminosity.
 - The RTC does not have a dedicated power supply, meaning the time and date have to be manually set after the microcontroller has been powered off for a long period of time.
 This is archieved by uploading the sketch "mg126_set_time.ino" once before uploading the actual item code.

-Known issues:
+Fixed issues:
 - The disconnects seem to be caused by interrupts from the RTC.
 No interrupts occur if the RTC is not used.
 - The items turn undiscoverable after some time.
 This might be due to the microcontroller entering a low power mode if the processor is idle for too long.
+This is caused by the advertising duration and has been remedied by continously restarting advertising while no device is connected,
 - The light schedule for the beer store contains a logic error.
 If the code is uploaded on a sunday the light will turn on despite the store being closed.